krssclaire/bcgx-campaigns-performance-analysis/README.md

 * Maximizing revenue and acquiring new customers require different channel and message strategies.
 * Email remains the most effective channel overall, but message tone significantly impacts outcomes.
 * A key trade-off to consider is balancing short-term revenue with long-term new customer growth.

+## Repository Structure
+* **analysis/**
+    * [campaigns-analysis.xlsx](./analysis/campaigns-analysis.xlsx) - Main analysis file with pivot tables, calculations and graphs
+* **dataset/**
+    * [campaign_data_week1.xlsx](./dataset/campaign_data_week1.xlsx) - Original dataset from BCGX simulation
+* **media/**
+    * [input](./media/input/) - Project brief and context documents
+    * [output](./media/output/) - All visualizations used in analysis

+## How to Reproduce
+1. Clone or download this repository
+2. Open `analysis/campaigns-analysis.xlsx` in Microsoft Excel
+3. Navigate through the pivot table sheets to explore the analysis
+4. Review this `README.md` for complete findings and strategic recommendations

+## About This Project
+This analysis was completed as part of the BCG X Data for Decision Makers virtual experience program on Forage, demonstrating business analysis and strategic thinking skills applicable to marketing analytics roles.